tonyc/ruby-plasma-fractal/README.md

 This is a port of M. Jessup's Java implementation of the diamond-square algorithm to ruby.
 It also includes Chris Hadley's changes to the algorithm per the StackOverflow thread below.

-Essentially generates a 2d array of values that can be used for height values in a terrain:
+Essentially generates a 2d array of values that can be used for height values in a terrain.

 <pre>
   require 'lib/terrain_generator'